 A phaid â’n dwyn i brawf, ond gwared ni rhag yr un drwg.

 You’ll recognize this as Welsh.
 Confined largely to mountainous pockets of Wales since the seventh century, the language was isolated and has thus experienced little structural change up until the present; some Welshman today claim to read Welsh text from 1,000 years ago with ease.
 Not that this has made it any friendlier to the English.
 In Shakespeare’s time, the language was considered so exotic the word itself signified any incomprehensible language, as when we say “it’s Greek to me.”
 It figures in the scene in Glyndwr’s castle in 1 Henry IV (3.1) where Hotspur pokes fun at Mortimer’s inability to communicate with his non-English speaking wife other than sexually.
-What’s telling is though the stage directions call for Welsh, no lines in Welsh are provided (whereas we do find a comparable scene of bawdy repartee with French text in Henry V 5.2).
-That Shakespeare’s company could have hired a native Welsh-speaking boy to play Lady Mortimer is clear from the stage direction, “The lady speaks in Welsh,” repeated five times, before she gets the spotlight to sing a Welsh song.
-As for lobbing an unintelligible language at the audience, Shakespeare deftly engages Mortimer in a conversation with Hotspur and Glyndwr at the same time, foregrounding the English.
+What’s telling is that although the stage directions call for Welsh, no lines in Welsh are provided (whereas we do find a comparable scene of bawdy repartee with French text in Henry V 5.2).
+That Shakespeare’s company could have hired a native Welsh-speaking boy (boys performing all female roles at the time) to play Lady Mortimer is clear from the stage direction, “The lady speaks in Welsh,” repeated five times, before she gets the spotlight to sing a Welsh song.
+As for lobbing an unintelligible language at the audience, Shakespeare deftly engages Mortimer in a simultaneous conversation with Hotspur and Glyndwr, foregrounding the English.
 Whatever Welsh was spoken and sung might have been improvised on each occasion, or Shakespeare penned the lines himself before having them translated.
 Either way, the content put into Lady Mortimer’s mouth needn’t have had anything to do with the play.
 It could have been obscene jokes or insults directed at any Welshmen in the audience; there were surely a few (Queen Elizabeth reportedly could speak the language).

-I make these points about Welsh to underscore the cultural divide in Britain between the western and northern Celtic-speaking regions and England itself, a divide present today and which reaches back to prehistory.
+I make these points about Welsh to underscore the cultural divide in Britain between the western and northern Celtic-speaking regions and England itself, a divide which goes back to prehistory and is present today.

 The language situation under Roman occupation was more complicated.
 The only way an invading army can succeed in replacing the existing language with their own is through complete displacement of the conquered population.
 This is not easy to do short of the scorched-earth treatment, which as we’ve seen destroys your own means of survival in the process.
 That’s why in virtually every case of invasion and occupation, the invaders remain in their linguistic bubble, or the reverse happens and inevitably outnumbered by the indigenous population, they end up speaking the local language.
 The Romans formed a Latin-speaking administrative class, while a bilingual class of traders, merchants, and locals wishing to benefit from the Roman presence sprouted up to interface between the Romans and the Britons.

-Over the centuries, Latin vocabulary trickled down through the population, and the local languages were enriched with many Latin loanwords.
-To the extent that the Britons got along with their occupiers and Latin had sufficient prestige value, bilingualism would have spread to the point where the local language was altered into something that looked a bit like Latin, while retaining its core grammatical structure—in other words, a creole.
-(More precisely, a creole is the elaborated language that children of pidgin-speaking parents adopt as their mother tongue, but the term is often stretched metaphorically to describe analogous language hybridization across a larger speech community or population.)
-But as Latin served scribes’ purposes well enough and again, the local languages were never recorded, we don’t know much about them (the Romans never referred to the Britons as “Celts,” a term they reserved for the inhabitants of France).
+Over the centuries, Latin vocabulary trickled down through the population, and the local language was enriched with many Latin loanwords.
+To the extent that the Britons got along with their occupiers and Latin had sufficient prestige value, bilingualism would have spread to the point where the local language was altered into something that looked a bit like Latin, while retaining its core grammatical structure—in other words, a creole (more precisely, a creole is the elaborated language that children of pidgin-speaking parents adopt as their mother tongue, but the term is often stretched metaphorically, as I am doing here, to describe analogous language hybridization across a larger speech community or population).
+But as Latin served scribes’ purposes well enough and the local language or languages were never written down, we don’t know much about them (the Romans never referred to the Britons as “Celts,” a term they reserved for the inhabitants of France).
 We can deduce their general families.
-In the northern and western extremes it was Goidelic Celtic (Gaelic and perhaps Pictish) and Brythonic Celtic (Welsh, Cornish, etc.) respectively; in the east and south it was various Germanic languages, not Celtic as is commonly assumed in the standard accounts of the history.
+In the northern and western extremes, it was Goidelic Celtic (Gaelic and perhaps Pictish) and Brythonic Celtic (Welsh, Cornish, etc.) respectively; in the east and south it was various Germanic languages (not Celtic as is commonly assumed in the standard accounts of the history).

 In AD 410 the Romans abandoned Britain to deal with serious barbarian attacks closer to home.
 The British were probably capable of running the country on their own, but infighting left them vulnerable to maritime piracy.
 According to the standard account, from 449, four tribal groupings from contiguous regions along the Continent’s North Sea coast established beachheads on the island.
 Frisians from (modern) northeast Holland, Saxons from south of the Elbe in Germany, and Jutes from northern Denmark attacked Britain’s southern coast, while Angles from the area north of the Elbe to southern Denmark attacked Britain’s eastern coast.
 It’s assumed all four tribes spoke closely related and mutually intelligible languages of the West Germanic (English, Dutch, German) and North Germanic (Scandinavian) families.
 They may have coordinated their attacks to share in the spoils.
 Collectively they came to be labeled the “Anglo-Saxons” by nineteenth-century philologists, a term I’ll use provisionally.

-There are two contrasting versions of what happened over the next four or so centuries.
-According to one version, the Anglo-Saxons devastated Britain, by some combination of scorched-earth and androcide campaigns, burning and killing here, raping and plundering there, and practically wiping out the British (i.e. Celtic) population.
+There are two conflicting versions of what happened over the next four or so centuries.
+According to one version, the Anglo-Saxons devastated Britain, by some combination of scorched-earth and androcide campaigns, burning and killing here, raping and plundering there, and practically wiping out the British, i.e., Celtic population.
 So ferocious was the genocide that by the end of the sixth century many Celts had fled the island to modern-day Brittany in France (where the Breton Nation today speak a descendent variety of British Celtic).
 This didn’t happen right away; the conquest took about 200 years, but the result was the obliteration of an entire culture.
-The genocide interpretation serves a useful purpose.
+This interpretation serves a useful purpose.
 It conveniently explains why Celts survived only in pockets in the far west and north of the British Isles, to which they had been driven.
-We can see the evidence of this in the paucity of Celtic loanwords in English, and the far lower concentration of Celtic place names, inscriptions and coinage in the east compared to the west and north of England.
+We can see the evidence of the genocide, or ethnocide, in the paucity of surviving Celtic loanwords in English, and the far lower concentration of Celtic place names, inscriptions and coinage in the east compared to the west and north of England.

 On the contrary, widespread cooperation and assimilation both ways may have been the rule.
-The Celts were never pushed out of the eastern and southern regions of the island.
+The Celts were never pushed out of the eastern and southern regions of the island, as long supposed.
 Nor was the Celtic language necessarily displaced from these areas.
-Rather, it may have evolved into a variety of creoles, depending on which Germanic tribes the Celts intermixed with through trade, intermarriage, etc. We also have evidence of the Celts exerting a civilizing influence on the Anglo-Saxons, teaching them literacy and introducing Christianity via Latin and Roman missionaries, and of important figures from both peoples intermingling (the Cædmon of the famous seventh-century Anglo-Saxon hymn, for example, was a Celt).
+Rather, it may have evolved into a variety of creoles, depending on which Germanic tribes the Celts intermixed with through trade, intermarriage, etc. We also have evidence of the Celts’ exerting a civilizing influence on the Anglo-Saxons, teaching them literacy and introducing Christianity via Latin and Roman missionaries, and of important figures from both peoples intermingling (the Cædmon of the famous seventh-century Anglo-Saxon hymn, for example, was a Celt).

 The new research has quite a different take on the relative situations of the Celtic and Anglo-Saxon languages in first-millennium Britain.
 The conclusions are stunning in their simplicity, having stared us in the face all along.
 The so-called Celtic problem never existed in the first place; the Celts were never pushed into the northern and western regions of Britain because they were always there.
 It’s where their populations have been concentrated for many millennia.
 The Angles and the Saxons have likewise occupied their respective regions all along, well back into Neolithic times.
 Beginning with the Iberians, everyone was already all over England, but the greatest concentrations were found at the most geographically logical entry points.
 The Celts originated not from Central Europe (Germany and the Alps), as is traditionally claimed, but from Spain, and they approached the western coast of Britain, naturally, from the Atlantic, while the Germanic peoples (Saxons and Frisians) crossed over at the closest point, to southern England, and the Scandinavians to eastern England.